-At a mere 22 kms distances inside Myanmar, is the legendary Rih Dil, a beautiful heart shaped lake believed to be the passage of the Souls to their eternal abode.
-The lake is 1 km.
-Long and 70 mtrs.
-Wide.
+Rih Dil Lake: Rih Dil Lake is believed to be the passage of the souls to their eternal abode.
+The lake is 1 km long and 70 mt wide.
 The wonder of this lake is that though it has no external inflow or outflow of water, it is constantly clear and has invoked many interesting folk-tales.
 Permission to visit this lake is easily obtainable from the Deputy Commissioner's Office at Champhai.

-The legendary Fiara Tui is situated 65 kms away from Champhai.
-The source of this water is Tan tlang (mountain).
+Fiara Tui: Fiara Tui is situated 65 km away from Champhai.
 The story goes that due to shortage of drinking water, long distances had to be travelled for collection of water.
-Fiara, the only son of a poor window, happened to turn a flat stone and to his great delight and astonishment found a crystal clear source of water.
+Fiara, the only son of a poor widow, happened to turn a flat stone and to his great delight and astonishment found a crystal clear source of water.
 This was kept a secret by the widow and her son.
 In time it was found by the villagers that this water was better and sweeter than other water sources.